backdrop-contrib/customerror/README.txt

 * Users who are not logged in and try to access an area that requires login will be redirected to the page they were trying to access after they login.
-  (Requires a minor change to common.inc, see INSTALL.txt for details).

 Redirecting upon login